harm-smits/42docs/libs/minilibx/prototypes.md

 ### mlx_get_color_value

-Get the color value accordingly from an int.
-This is useful for converting an self-declared int before writing it to certain bits.
+Get the color value accordingly from a int.
+This is useful for converting a self-declared int before writing it to certain bits.

 ```c
 /*